-Found in nineteenth century with the aim of collecting the materials transferred from the city's civic museum, over time it has been enriched with many finds, the result of various excavation campaigns conducted to date by the Archaeological Superintendence of Calabria.
+Found in early nineteenth century with the aim of collecting the materials transferred from the city's civic museum, over time it has been enriched with many finds, the result of various excavation campaigns conducted to date by the Archaeological Superintendence of Calabria.

 Among the works kept inside, surely the most important are the Bronzi di Riace - two bronze statues of Greek origin or magnogreca or siceliota, datable to the 5th century BC. - found the 16 1972 in August near Riace, in the province of Reggio Calabria.
 In fact, in that year, Stefano Mariottini, a young Roman amateur diver, dived into the Ionian Sea 300 meters from the coast of Riace and found the statues of the two warriors at a depth of 8 meters.

 The diver's attention was drawn to the left arm of what would later be called statue A, the only element that emerged from the sand of the bottom.
 To lift and retrieve the two masterpieces, the Carabinieri of the divers' group used a balloon inflated with the air from the cylinders.
 On August 21, statue B was recovered, while the next day it was the turn of statue A (which fell to the bottom once before being carried safely to the beach).